Wear a mask, please. COVID is still outside and can get in.

 A Scotland-based Nigerian priest and his TikTok.
 Technology now helps propagate religion, but the latter’s Luddite stance in the past has made this very ironic.
 In Scotland a Catholic priest is teaching thousands of his TikTok followers what his clothing means.

-His is a story of two extremes that swings between finding proper filming lighting and being bullied in the comments
+that swings between finding proper filming lighting and being bullied in the comments

 THE CRYSTAL BALL

 “For COVID-19 Africa’s weak health infrastructure highlighted the need for better capacity building urgently and while better infrastructure won’t materialize overnight, efforts to ensure the continent is better prepared against future health crises begins now.
 From telemedicine consultations to accessing test results online, healthcare providers can deliver faster care to those in critical need through secure online health portals and apps.
 Precision medicine is within our reach, and with better infrastructure and continued partnerships among stakeholders, there will be better health outcomes for Africans.”